 Danes see Russia as a 'leader' with 'advanced capabilities'

-Denmark's cybersecurity agency sees Russia as "a leader" when it comes to hacking, saying that the country has for "a long time invested intensively in its cyber capabilities."
-The Danish position is similar to that reached by others in the Nordic region where national security agencies recently have pointed fingers at Russia for illicit online activities.
+COPENHAGEN, Denmark - Denmark's cybersecurity agency sees Russia as "a leader" when it comes to hacking, adding Russia has for "a long time invested intensively in its cyber capabilities."
+In its 2017 security assessment, Denmark's Center for Cyber Security, says Russia "has advanced capabilities to perform extensive cyber espionage against political and military targets in the West."

 |Title